nancyjamescoding/Quote/README.md

   * HTML

 ### BDD
+  * User clicks Add Quote
-  User clicks Post Quote-Quote form displays with input fields for Author, Publisher User Clicks Delete-The quote is REMOVED from view User clicks Upvote-upvote is incremented value by 1 on each click User clicks Downvote-downvote is decremented value by 1 on each click
+  * User Clicks Delete-The quote is REMOVED from view
+  * User clicks Upvote-upvote is incremented value by 1 on each click
+  * User clicks Downvote-downvote is decremented value by 1 on each click

 ### Contact Information
      You can reach us on [nancy.ndung'u@student.moringaschool.com]